hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 You may also need to remediate <https://github.com/mastodon/mastodon/pull/21840> via setting your response timeout to 300s in nginx instead of 30 or even 60s.

+Edit: That should hopefully no longer be the case, sweet.

 ## Postgres

 ### The Sobbing SysAdmin's Guide to Postgres Tuning